collective-soundworks/soundworks-plugin-checkin/README.md

-# `@soundworks/plugin-checkin`
+# soundworks | plugin checkin

-> [`soundworks`](https://github.com/collective-soundworks/soundworks) plugin for assigning a ticket (unique index) to the client among the available ones.
-The number of available tickets can be limited and tickets can be associated with additional data.
+[`soundworks`](https://soundworks.dev) plugin to assign a unique index to the clients among the available ones.
+When a client disconnects, it's ticket is recycled into the pool of available ticket and can be re-assigned to a newly connected client.
+The number of available indexes can be limited and can be associated to additional data.

 ## Table of Contents